My Eclectic Bites

 Once I've chosen a few meals, I arrange them based on my schedule, energy, and how well the ingredients keep.

 • Schedule: I look at my week and plan meals around how busy each day is.
-On busier days, I keep things simple
+Busier days get simpler meals, no question.

-• Energy: I cook more involved meals earlier in the week when I have more energy or save them for the weekend.
-Toward the end of the week, I plan low-effort meals
+• Energy: I save more involved meals for earlier in the week or the weekend when I have more bandwidth.
+By Thursday or Friday, I'm usually reaching for easier meals.

-• How well ingredients keep: I use fresh ingredients like herbs, seafood, and delicate produce earlier in the week, and save longer-lasting ingredients for later
+• How well ingredients keep: Fresh herbs, seafood, and delicate produce go earlier in the week.
+Hardier ingredients can wait.

 Build in Flexibility

-Even with a plan, things don’t always go exactly as expected.
-That’s why I always build in some flexibility.
+Even with a solid plan, life happens.
+That's why I always leave a little room for flexibility.

 Frozen pesto, pizza sauce, tortellini, mac and cheese, and avocado stored in portions for a flexible meal planning system for two